AJ McLean: Substance abuse

 At the height of his Backstreet Boys career, McLean suffered from drug and alcohol addiction.
 He stated the first time he used cocaine was on the set of the video for "The Call" in 2000.
 His bandmate Kevin Richardson confronted him in July 2001.
 McLean threatened to quit the band but later broke down and arranged rehab for drug and alcohol abuse.
-On July 9, 2001, a press release was sent out stating that the remainder of the dates in Boston would be canceled due to Nick Carter injuring his hand.
+On July 9, 2001, a press release stated that the remaining dates in Boston would be canceled after Nick Carter injured his hand.
 The rest of the group appeared on MTV's Total Request Live to announce McLean was going into rehab for one month, after which the group resumed their Black & Blue Tour.

 He entered rehab once again in 2002.
 On January 10, 2011, he checked into rehab for the third time, stating it was for personal reasons.
 In preparation for the New Kids on the Block and Backstreet Boys' NKOTBSB tour, McLean said, "I want to be healthy and perform and sing for people at my very best and happiest."
 His time in rehab did not affect the tour.
 He said he wanted to be healthy and sober before getting married.
 He originally planned to marry in May 2011 but had pushed back the date because of the NKOTBSB Tour.
 McLean admitted in 2020 that he had relapsed at the end of 2019, but was working to stay sober to be a better husband and father.

 After 20 years free of alcohol, McLean began hosting 12-step Alcoholics Anonymous meetings.
 He said he had divided his career from his personal life because of the strain of touring.
-He told People that he "battled self-esteem issues my entire life, and I’ve learned a lot.
-My sobriety is the most solid it’s ever been."
+He told People that he "battled self-esteem issues my entire life, and I've learned a lot.
+My sobriety is the most solid it's ever been."